2017 Minnesota United FC season

 The 2017 Minnesota United FC season was the eighth season of Minnesota United FC's existence and their first season in Major League Soccer, the top-tier of American soccer.
-United played at TCF Bank Stadium and was coached by Adrian Heath, who still coaches United.
+United played at TCF Bank Stadium and was coached by Adrian Heath, who coached United until October 6, 2023.
 Outside of MLS, Minnesota United also participated in the 2017 U.S. Open Cup, as well as various preseason competitions.

 This was the first year that a first-division American soccer team had played in Minnesota since the Minnesota Strikers in 1984.
 Between that time, the Minnesota Thunder and the NASL Minnesota United FC played in the second division.